Verbza/verbza/README.md

 3. Quiz: Basic performance tracking - how many times right, how many times wrong globally

-4. User Model: add a folder in /images for each user when they successfully create an account named with their user_id for storing their uploaded images
+4. User Model: add a folder in /images for each user when they successfully create an account named with their user_id
+	- storing their uploaded images

-5. Deck Model: regarding sharing decks: schema will have to be changed to a deck having many users through users_decks (think about this later, could be  complicated; think about deleting users’ photos for their decks for privacy concerns)
+5. Deck Model: regarding sharing decks: schema will have to be changed to a deck having many users through users_decks
+	- (think about this later, could be  complicated; think about deleting users’ photos for their decks for privacy concerns)